Water Utility Programs Transferring to the PUC

 Where do I pay my regulatory assessment fee?

 Continue to pay your regulatory assessment fee to the TCEQ even after the program transfers.
-The revenues from these fees will either support the remaining water programs at the TCEQ or will support the programs transferred to the PUC.
+The revenues from these fees will support the remaining water programs at the TCEQ and the utilities programs transferred to the PUC.

 What if my application hasn't been decided yet?